Singular support of coherent sheaves, and the geometric Langlands conjecture: Introduction

 \section{Introduction}

 \ssec{What we are trying to do}

 \sssec{}

-Let $G$ be a connected reductive group, and $X$ a smooth, connected and complete curve over a ground field $k$, assumed algebraically closed and of characteristic $0$.
+Let \footnote{MSC: 14F05, 14H60.
+Key words: cohomological support, geometric Langlands program.} $G$ be a connected reductive group, and $X$ a smooth, connected and complete curve over a ground field $k$, assumed algebraically closed and of characteristic $0$.
 Let $\Bun_G(X)$ be the moduli stack of $G$-bundles on $X$, and consider the (DG) category $\Dmod(\Bun_G(X))$.

 The goal of the (classical, global and unramified) geometric Langlands program is to express the category $\Dmod(\Bun_G(X))$ in terms of the Langlands dual group $\cG$; more precisely, in terms of the (DG) category of quasi-coherent sheaves on the (DG) stack $\LocSysG$ of local systems on $X$ with respect to $\cG$.